Canadian Tire Mitchell’s Bay Open Bass Tournament

 39. In the event of disqualification, the competitor may be fined or required to compensate to continue to fish in other events.
 No refunds will be given upon disqualification.

 40. The Tournament Official rulings are final.
 All rules and regulations apply to all Canadian Tire Mitchell’s Bay Open Bass Tournament anglers.

 41. If there is a tie for first place, a fish-off will be held and the first regulation fish weighed-in will win.
 Combining the payback spots and splitting the money equally will resolve ties for the other positions.

 42. The Canadian Tire Mitchell’s Bay Open Bass Tournament reserves the right to exceed the limited field and payback accordingly.

 43. The Canadian Tire Mitchell’s Bay Open Bass Tournament is solely responsible for the provision of the percentage paybacks and not responsible for sponsored prizes.

 44. As a competitor that has filled out and signed the registration form, you have given the Canadian Tire Mitchell’s Bay Open Bass Tournament the right to use video or pictures taken during the tournament, weigh-ins and all tournament related functions for future tournament advertising.

 45. The Canadian Tire Mitchell’s Bay Open Bass Tournament Director reserves the right to amend the rules and regulations as he sees fit.

-46. The use of drones by tournament anglers is strictly prohibited during all tournament hours.
+46. The use of drones or underwater cameras by tournament anglers is strictly prohibited during all tournament hours.

 Rules updated July 12, 2019